grugabyte/M.A.T.H./readme1.txt

 11/03/2022 - added 2 features
 20/03/2022 - added schedule feature and added 2 features
 05/04/2022 - ported the schedule feature to C and removed bugs. updated the bash script to accommodate this.
+06/04/2022 - added "--help" function and improved the bash scripting